ampourgh/Full-Stack-Web-Development/linux_server_config/README.md

 * Scroll Faster: press and hold either shift or use the number while pressing the up/down arrow key pad.
 Additional commands for Vim can be found [here](https://vim.rtorr.com).

-### To SSH from Git to Amazon Lightsail
+### To SSH as ubuntu to Amazon Lightsail
 ```
 ssh ubuntu@52.14.27.203 -p 2200 -i LightsailPrivateKey.pem
 ```

-### To SSH as the grader
+### To SSH as the grader using a keygen
 ```
-ssh grader@52.14.27.203 -p 2200 -i LightsailPrivateKey.pem
+ssh grader@52.14.27.203 -p 2200 -i ~/.ssh/graderKeygen
 ```
-Password is grader.
+There is no pass phrase for the keygen, however the server password for the grader is grader.

 ### Ubuntu Firewall ports